cabforum/smime/SBR.md

     * `VATDE-123456789` (VAT Scheme, Germany, Unique Identifier at Country Level is 12345678)
     * `PSDBE-NBB-1234.567.890` (PSD Scheme, Belgium, NCA's identifier is NBB, Subject Unique Identifier assigned by the NCA is 1234.567.890)

-   Registration Schemes listed in [Appendix B](#appendix-b---registration-schemes) are recognized as valid under these guidelines.
+   Registration Schemes listed in [Appendix A](#appendix-a---registration-schemes) are recognized as valid under these guidelines.

    The CA SHALL:

    1. confirm that the organization represented by the Registration Reference is the same as the organization named in the `organizationName` field as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields);
    2. further verify the Registration Reference matches other information verified in accordance with [Section 3.2.3](#323-authentication-of-organization-identity);
-   3. take appropriate measures to disambiguate between different organizations as described in [Appendix B](#appendix-b---registration-schemes) for each Registration Scheme;
+   3. take appropriate measures to disambiguate between different organizations as described in [Appendix A](#appendix-a---registration-schemes)) for each Registration Scheme;
-   4. Apply the validation rules relevant to the Registration Scheme as specified in [Appendix B](#appendix-b---registration-schemes).
+   4. Apply the validation rules relevant to the Registration Scheme as specified in [Appendix A](#appendix-a---registration-schemes).

 e. __Certificate Field:__ `subject:givenName` (2.5.4.42) and/or `subject:surname` (2.5.4.4)
    __Contents:__ If present, the `subject:givenName` field and `subject:surname` field MUST contain a natural person Subject’s name as verified under [Section 3.2.4](#324-authentication-of-individual-identity).
 Subjects with a single legal name SHALL provide the name in the `subject:surname` attribute.
 The `subject:givenName` and/or `subject:surname` MUST NOT be present if the `subject:pseudonym` is present.